-Figure 2: Map of FKNMS showing segments derived from Factor and Cluster Analysis of biogeochemical data: OFF=Offshore; MAR=Marquesas; BKS=Back Shelf; BKB= Back Bay; LK= Lower Keys; MK= Middle Keys; UK= Upper Keys
+Figure 2: Map of FKNMS showing segments derived from biogeochemical data: OFF=Offshore; MAR=Marquesas; BKS=Back Shelf; BKB= Back Bay; LK= Lower Keys; MK= Middle Keys; UK= Upper Keys

 Although the original quarterly sampling of 155 stations was cut back to 112 (Fig. 3), it still provides a unique opportunity to explore the spatial component of water quality variability in the FKNMS, but eliminates the possibility of linking the Sanctuary's water quality to external sources of variability.